kos-lang/kos/doc/modules.md

 The second variant constructs a buffer from one or more non-numeric objects.
-Each of these input arguments is converted to a buffer and the resulting buffers are concatenated, producing the final buffer, which is returned by the constructor.
+Each of these input arguments is converted to a buffer and the resulting buffers are concatenated, producing the final buffer, which is returned by the class.
 The following input types are supported:

  * array    - The array must contain numbers from 0 to 255 (floor operation is applied to floats).
 Any other array elements trigger an